GModal/vSwell/README.md

 *vSwell* is a volume envelope audio effect plugin.
 The effect can be triggered by an audio signal, CV or a MIDI notein.

 The effect signal input is separate from the trigger signal input.
 This is *mostly* so alternative signal dynamics can act as a trigger (a fuzz can run through the effect, but the unboosted "clean" signal can be the trigger).
-However, other sounds can serve as the trigger, also.
+However, other unrelated sounds can serve as the trigger, also.

 Plugins are provided in LV2, VST, VST3 and CLAP formats, compiled for Linux environments.
 With a working hvcc environment, the patch *should* compile for other systems.